MicrosoftDocs/bingmaps-docs/BingMaps/v8-web-control/map-control-concepts/pushpins/image-and-canvas-pushpin-example.md

 ---
 title: "Image and Canvas Pushpin Example | Microsoft Docs"
-description: Provides a code example that shows how to create custom colored pushpins that use an image as a template. ms.custom: "" ms.date: "02/28/2018" ms.reviewer: ""
+description: Example code demonstrating how to create custom colored pushpins that use an image as a template. ms.custom: "" ms.date: "02/28/2018" ms.reviewer: ""